hadipourh/zeroplus/README.md

 ## Searching for a Complete Integral Attack

-Here we provide an example of searching for a complete integral attack, by only specifying the length of the attack.
+Here, we provide an example of searching for a complete integral attack, by only specifying the length of the attack.
 Let's say we are looking for a 23-round integral attack for ForkSKINNY-128-256.
 Navigate into [this folder](forkskinny/integral) and run the following command: